 \section{Edge Constrained Vertex Coloring Problems}

-In this section we define a new class of graph coloring problems and give a polynomial time algorithm to find their solutions.
-Throughout this paper, all graphs are finite and loops are allowed.
+In this section we define a new class of graph coloring problems and give a linear time algorithm to find their solutions.
+The results of this section provide the framework through which the applications to genomics of Section ~\ref{sec:applications} are made possible.
+Throughout this paper, all graphs are finite multigraphs with loops and parallel edges allowed.

 Given a set $C$, we denote by \multiset{C}{2} the set of multisets of size two with elements in $C$.
 We will study the following types of problems: